 Other accessories sold separately include the extra battery pack ($199) and the free-standing dock that doesn't need wall mounting ($149).

-Should I upgrade my Dyson vacuum?
+Should you upgrade your Dyson vacuum?

 If your current mains-powered vacuum is looking tired, or you don't have one and you're genuinely looking for a cord-free alternative that has a larger bin capacity, it's definitely worth a look.